The Vermont Statutes Online

 (B) Recount other than tie votes may be requested in accordance with State statute.

-(9) =bi Nonproductive elections: In the event that a legal election fails to produce a person to fill any elected Town office, the Board of Selectmen shall, within 30 days of the election, appoint a qualified individual to serve in the position until the next annual Town meeting.
+(9) Nonproductive elections.
+In the event that a legal election fails to produce a person to fill any elected Town office, the Selectboard shall, within 30 days of the election, appoint a qualified individual to serve in the position until the next annual Town meeting.

-(A) The Board of Civil Authority shall consist of the justices of the peace residing within the Town who shall be elected in accordance with State statute, the Town Clerk, and the Board of Selectmen.
+(A) The Board of Civil Authority shall consist of the justices of the peace residing within the Town who shall be elected in accordance with State statute, the Town Clerk, and the Selectboard.

-(B) At the first meeting following the first day of February of odd numbered years, the Board of Civil Authority shall elect a Chairman and a Vice Chairman from among its members.
+(B) At the first meeting following the first day of February of odd numbered years, the Board of Civil Authority shall elect a Chair and a Vice Chair from among its members.

 (C) The Town Clerk shall be the Clerk of the Board of Civil Authority.